The importance of calorimetry for highly-boosted jet substructure

 One surprising outcome of this study is that mass resolution does not play as crucial of a role for boosted top identification, even though jet mass is a powerful discriminant.
-This finding is consistent with the conclusions of \Ref{Larkoski:2015yqa}, but nevertheless highlights the interplay between mass and shape information as well as the impact of signal topology and color structure.
+This finding is consistent with the conclusions of~\Ref{Larkoski:2015yqa}, but nevertheless highlights the interplay between mass and shape information as well as the impact of signal topology and color structure.
 Though not part of this study, it would be fruitful to consider reconstructing boosted objects beyond the SM, such as recently explored in \Refs{Aguilar-Saavedra:2017zuc,Sirunyan:2017dnz,Aguilar-Saavedra:2017rzt}, which can have different masses, color representations, and decay topologies compared to SM resonances.

 In exploring the impact of detector design on jet substructure performance, we have set aside two very important factors: reconstruction feasibility and cost.
-We leave it to other studies such as~\Ref{Chekanov:2016ppq} to determine if high-granularity calorimetry and new reconstruction techniques can deliver the required per-particle separation.
-Assuming that such performance can indeed be achieved, we have seen the explicit physics gains possible from improved calorimetry.
+While there have been studies which explore potential fundamental calorimeter limitations~\cite{Bressler:2015uma}, we leave it to other studies such as~\cite{Chekanov:2016ppq,Chekanov:talk1,Chekanov:talk2} to determine if high-granularity calorimetry and new reconstruction techniques can deliver even better per-particle separation and performance.
+This study, emphasizing the effects on physics performance, is meant to be complementary to those detailed reconstruction studies.
+Assuming that such reconstruction performance can indeed be achieved, we explicitly quantify the physics gains possible from improved calorimetry.
 Ultimately, one needs to simultaneously optimize cost, feasibility, and physics potential, and the particle physics community needs to decide whether, for example, robust jet discrimination is an important enough goal to drive detector design.
 Future work may include studies of more detector configurations and higher jet energies.
 It is also worth considering that, especially in a multivariate context, it may be possible to achieve the same discrimination power using observables with less demanding resolution requirements.